HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

   sql_file="core_web_vitals_passing.sql"
 ) }}

-Above we ssame results are approved by percent of sites with good LCP experience.
+Above we see the same results are approved by percent of sites with good LCP experience.

-Netlify as Jamstack oriented goes next with 64% and Vercel with 62%.
-AWS and Cloudflare have 57% and 51%.
+{# I don't understand any of these CWV charts.
+What's the difference in them?
+Is it just the top is desktop only and the bottom is split out by device?
+Do 71.7% of Next.JS desktop sites have good LCP or 49%?
+Why are they different numbers? #}

 {{ figure_markup(
   image="LCP-distribution-CDN.png",